-DROGUES ON YACHTS
+DROGUES ON SAILING BOATS

 A number of research programmes have been conducted including one for the RORC by the Southampton University Wolfson Unit.
-In tests drogue deployment repeatedly prevented typical yacht forms from being slewed sideways and rolled in heavy breaking seas.
+In tests drogue deployment repeatedly prevented typical sailing boat forms from being slewed sideways and rolled in heavy breaking seas.

-Deployment of a drogue over the stern means that heavy water will break over that part of the yacht, so all openings must be properly secured shut.
+Deployment of a drogue over the stern means that heavy water will break over that part of the sailing boat, so all openings must be properly secured shut.